 Mayor Meg Kelly

-Senior Director and Global Business head of S&P Global Market Intelligence (a Fortune 500 technology company), Pavle Sabic is a man of many talents.
-Now, he’s the author of Walter The Wanderer: An Otter’s Tale on a Grand and Global Scale (the story is one of the impact of one winning otter as he travels the world, inspiring compassion, reciprocity, kindness and friendship).
+Senior Director and Global Business head of S&P Global Market Intelligence (a Fortune 500 technology company), Pavle Sabic is a man of many talents, including author of Walter The Wanderer: An Otter’s Tale on a Grand and Global Scale (the story is one of the impact of one winning otter as he travels the world, inspiring compassion, reciprocity, kindness and friendship) — Pavle has a CD21 update for us on Walter!
 A Scottish native, Pavle is also an investor in philanthropic technology and an international ski coach.
 You’ve seen him in the Wall Street Journal, Forbes, Financial Times, and as a regular broadcast contributor to CNBC in both the US and Europe.

 Former CEO of Universal Music Classics and Managing Director of global talent agency IMG Artists (the music arm of IMG Group, the legendary talent agency established by Mark McCormack and currently owned by William Morris Endeavor and Silver Lake Partners), Elizabeth Sobol used to be a NYC/Miami person.
 Now, as President and CEO of the Saratoga Performing Arts Center, one of the nation’s premier music and cultural venues, she’s a Saratogian forging stronger partnerships with the New York City Ballet, the Philadelphia Orchestra, the Chamber Music Society of Lincoln Center and Live Nation (bringing the biggest/best music acts in the world to “SPAC” each summer to Saratoga) among others.
-How do you manage, maintain, grow, build-a-board and fund-raise for a treasure like SPAC?
-Ask Elizabeth at Camp David.
+How do you manage, maintain, grow, build-a-board and fund-raise through a pandemic for a treasure like SPAC?
+Ask Elizabeth Friday night at SPAC.

 Hon.
 Joanne Yepsen

 Mayor, City of Saratoga Springs; Principal, Coltivare